Proper Swimming Pool Maintenance

-If you don’t have a pool vacuum it might be a good idea to get one as every week you can skim the top of the water which keeps the water clean and reduces excess chemicals.
-Once this has been done, you should check the filters and then scrub the walls of the pool as they can get algae build up really quickly.
+If you don’t have a pool vacuum it might be a good idea to get one every week you can skim the top of the water which keeps the water clean and reduces excess chemicals.
+Once this has been done, you should check the filters and then scrub the walls of the pool as they can get algae build up quickly.

-Now there can be some serious machinery that help run a pool – a heater, for instance – that shouldn’t be maintained by yourself.
+Now there can be some serious machinery that helps run a pool – a heater, for instance – that shouldn’t be maintained by yourself.
 Hire someone who is trained and knows what they are doing, otherwise who knows what might happen.
 You would be looking at about £50 a month for a heater servicing.

 Keep on the Level

-It might seem like a relatively minor thing to worry about – the level of the water – however it can have a serious effect on the functionality of the pump.
+It might seem like a relatively minor thing to worry about – the level of the water – however, it can have a serious effect on the functionality of the pump.
 Make sure your water is kept at the proper level.
 I would do it once or twice a month.
 It’s a quick job and doesn’t require any pool knowledge.

 Also, make sure you haven’t got a leak.
 They’re bad news.
 See this bucket test.
 It will help determine whether it is natural water loss or leakage.